chetnachaudhari/chetnachaudhari.github.io/_posts/2015-05-23-mkdir-and-cd-using-single-command.md

 /a/b/c
 ```

 How about combining these two commands into a single one.? yes its doable.
-You

-to add following snippet to your **.bash_profile** file and relaunch a shell.
+You need to add following snippet to your **.bash_profile** file and relaunch a shell.

 ```bash
 function mkdircd () { mkdir -p "$@" && eval cd "\"\$$#\""; }